go to DLTK's Homepage

 Stickers

 It may come as no surprise that preschooler's love stickers, but what may come as a surprise is that you can create simple, cute, fun, easy, inexpensive crafts by purchasing stickers, lot's and lot's of stickers.
-I like to keep my eyes peeled at dollar stores, Wal Mart, clearance racks, and Oriental Trading Company for clearance sales on stickers.
+I like to keep my eyes peeled at dollar stores, Wal Mart, clearance racks, for clearance sales on stickers.
 Office and teacher's supply stores are also a great place to find stickers inexpensively.
-One of the best times to buy stickers is immediately following a holiday, all of the brands of stickers (with the exception of American Greetings) clearance out their seasonal merchandise and you can find lots of dollar and two for a dollar packs of stickers during those times.
+One of the best times to buy stickers is immediately following a holiday, all of the brands of stickers (with the exception of American Greetings) clear out their seasonal merchandise and you can find lots of dollar and two for a dollar packs of stickers during those times.

 Noah's Ark - Use the Simple Animal Cracker Ark and let the children put stickers of animals in the ark.

 Ten Commandments - Cut out an oval from a piece of gray construction paper, then fold the oval in half and cut down the fold (make sure you fold it top to bottom).
 Write the number 1 with permanent marker on the top of one of the halves, the number 2 on another half, repeat until you have 10 of these half ovals.
 For older children, you can write the commandment on the top next to the number, preschoolers should not be as concerned with what the commandments are, but just that they exist and how many of them there are, and that they are special rules to follow.
-You can make these into a book by hole-punching the left hand corner, and using a paper fastener (brass fastener), yarn, or ribbon to attach them together.
+You can make these into a book by hole-punching the left hand corner, and using a paper fastener (brass fasteners), yarn, or ribbon to attach them together.
 Have the children put the correct number of stickers on each "stone".
 Small reward stickers such as smiley faces and stars work wonderfully for this project, just keep an eye on the kids that tend to put things in their mouths.
 A great way to encourage counting.

-Check out the Thumbody Loves You craft.
+God Made You Thumbody Special - Check out the Thumbody Loves You craft.
 This craft is a big hit with preschoolers, you give each child a piece of white construction paper turned sideways (so the long side is the top of the paper) with the words God Made You Thumbody Special written across the top.
 Let them dip their thumbs in washable ink pads and stamp all over the place.
 With preschoolers the idea is not what they make, it's that they enjoy making it, so if they choose to keep stamping one on top of another, don't be discouraged.
 A great way to remind children that God made each of them special and that God made every part of them including their thumb.
 I love to use Lakeshore (a teaching supply store) jumbo washable ink pads for this project.
 They are large enough for 4-5 kids to share at a time, come in bright colors, and are 100% washable.
 Steer clear of washable inks that claim to be "dye-based" because, even if it says washable, if it also says "dye-based" it is in fact, not washable after all.

 Here are a few things that I have found keep the attention of the preschoolers in my class, most of these ideas have only been used with the four year olds at the church I attend, but every once in awhile, I will try out an idea with the three year olds, as I substitute in there occasionally.